simcesplatform/simulation-tools/README.md

 ## How to include simulation-tools to your own project

 NOTE: If you intend to use [domain-messages](https://git.ain.rd.tut.fi/procemplus/domain-messages) you do not have to include simulation-tools separately since domain-messages already includes it.
+Use the [instructions](https://git.ain.rd.tut.fi/procemplus/domain-messages/-/blob/master/README.md#how-to-include-domain-messages-to-your-own-project) at domain-messages instead of these when using domain-messages.

 These instructions try to take into account the problems arising from the fact that the GitLab server uses self signed SSL certificate.
 Two optional ways of including simulation-tools are described here.

 - Manual copy of the tools folder